September 22, 2023

 This recipe for Asian cucumber salad has a refreshing and crunchy texture from the thinly sliced cucumbers.

-The dressing is a perfect balance of sweet and tangy with a hint of spiciness from the red pepper flakes, while the sesame oil and sesame seeds add a nutty flavor that complements the honey’s sweetness and the soy sauce’s saltiness.
+The dressing is perfectly balanced with a hint of spiciness from the red pepper flakes, while the sesame oil and sesame seeds add a flavor that complements the honey and the soy sauce.

-The chopped roasted peanuts add a satisfying crunch to the salad and a slightly nutty taste that enhances the overall flavor.
+The chopped roasted peanuts add a slightly nutty taste that enhances the overall flavor.

 To make this fresh salad, you’ll need: